luxonis/depthai-docs-website/new_system/source/pages/faq.rst

 In this case, DepthAI can be used in two modalities:

  - NCS2 Mode (USB, :ref:`here <ncsmode>`) - in this mode, the device appears as an NCS2 and the onboard cameras are not used and it's as if they don't exist.
-This mode is often use for initial prototyping, and in some cases, where a product simply needs an 'integrated NCS2' - accomplished by integrating a `BW1099 <https://shop.luxonis.com/collections/all/products/bw1099>`_.
+This mode is often use for initial prototyping, and in some cases, where a product simply needs an 'integrated NCS2' - accomplished by integrating a `BW1099 <https://shop.luxonis.com/collections/all/products/bw1099>`__.
- - DepthAI Mode (USB, using our USB API, :ref:`here <DepthAI Python API>`) - this uses the onboard cameras directly into the Myriad X, and boots the firmware over USB from a host processor running Linux, Mac, or Windows.
+ - DepthAI Mode (USB, using our USB API, :ref:`here <Python API>`) - this uses the onboard cameras directly into the Myriad X, and boots the firmware over USB from a host processor running Linux, Mac, or Windows.
 This is the main use-case of DepthAI/megaAI when used with a host processor capable of running an operating system (e.g Raspberry Pi, i.MX8, etc.).

 .. _withmicrocontroller:

 Use-Case 2: Using DepthAI with a MicroController like ESP32, ATTiny8, etc.
 **************************************************************************

-In this case, DepthAI boot off of internal flash on the `BW1099EMB <https://shop.luxonis.com/collections/all/products/bw1099emb>`_ and communicates over SPI, allowing DepthAI to be used with microcontroller such as the STM32, MSP430, ESP32, ATMega/Arduino, etc.  We even have an embedded reference design for ESP32 (`BW1092 <https://github.com/luxonis/depthai-hardware/issues/10>`_) available on our `store <https://shop.luxonis.com/collections/all/products/bw1092-pre-order>`_.
+In this case, DepthAI boot off of internal flash on the `BW1099EMB <https://shop.luxonis.com/collections/all/products/bw1099emb>`__ and communicates over SPI, allowing DepthAI to be used with microcontroller such as the STM32, MSP430, ESP32, ATMega/Arduino, etc.  We even have an embedded reference design for ESP32 (`BW1092 <https://github.com/luxonis/depthai-hardware/issues/10>`__) available on our `store <https://shop.luxonis.com/collections/all/products/bw1092-pre-order>`__.
 We will also be open-sourcing this design after it is fully verified (contact us if you would like the design files before we open source it).

-The code-base/API for this is in active development, and a pre-release/Alpha version is available `here <https://discuss.luxonis.com/d/56-initial-bw1092-esp32-proof-of-concept-code>`_ as of this writing.
+The code-base/API for this is in active development, and a pre-release/Alpha version is available `here <https://discuss.luxonis.com/d/56-initial-bw1092-esp32-proof-of-concept-code>`__ as of this writing.

 .. _standalone:

 Use-Case 3: Using DepthAI as the Only Processor on a Device.
 ************************************************************

-This will be supported through running microPython directly on the `BW1099EMB <https://shop.luxonis.com/collections/all/products/bw1099emb>`_ as nodes in the `Gen2 Pipeline Builder <https://github.com/luxonis/depthai/issues/136>`_.
+This will be supported through running microPython directly on the `BW1099EMB <https://shop.luxonis.com/collections/all/products/bw1099emb>`__ as nodes in the `Gen2 Pipeline Builder <https://github.com/luxonis/depthai/issues/136>`__.

 The microPython nodes are what will allow custom logic, driving I2C, SPI, GPIO, UART, etc. controls, allowing direct controls of actuators, direct reading of sensors, etc. from/to the pipeline of CV/AI functions.
 A target example is making an entire autonomous, visually-controlled robotic platform with DepthAI as the only processor in the system.